Spomky-Labs/otphp/README.md

 ## Prerequisites

 This library needs at least `PHP 7.1`.
-It has been successfully tested using `PHP 7.1` (stable and nightly branches).
+It has been successfully tested using `PHP 7.1` and nightly branch.

-For older PHP versions support, please use release `8.x` of this library.
+For older PHP versions support, please use release `8.3.x` of this library.

 ## Installation